signalwire/signalwire-solutions/code/gcf_laml/README.md

 ## Our sample code

+You can find the repository for this example [at this Github URL](https://github.com/signalwire/signalwire-guides/tree/master/code/gcf_laml).

 The function we developed as a sample is pretty straightforward, and as you can see is plain Node Javascript, without anything specific to being deployed on Google Cloud Functions.

 ```js